8 Essential Embroidery Supplies (List for Beginners)

 Books

 If you like reading print text, check out some of my favorite machine embroidery books!
-I read every book I could get my hands on and listed the ones I thought were most helpful for beginners.
+I read every book I could find and listed the ones I thought were most helpful for beginners.

 Embroidery Removal Tool